s-hreya-riram/sgd-using-mpi/README.md

     - max_lr: maximum LR
     - step_size: number of iterations to reach max_lr from base_lr

-    The LR cycles between base_lr and max_lr indefinitely.
+    The LR is more like a hybrid between cyclical and exponential LR.
     """
     cycle = np.floor(1 + iteration / (2 * step_size))
     x = np.abs(iteration / step_size - 2 * cycle + 1)